Business Productivity on Election Day 2008

 Does the business you work for give you time off to vote?
 Does the business you work for encourage your political voice?

-One Response to “Business Productivity on Election Day 2008”
+One thought on “Business Productivity on Election Day 2008

 The official stand is vote before or after work.
 If the poll hours are less than 90 minutes before or after work, you may use annual leave.